How to farm BGT: A Road to Greener Pastures

 This is our strategy for farming BGT:

-1. Provide liquidity to a gauge earning BGT
+1. Provide liquidity to a reward vault earning BGT

-2. Delegate to a validator who is also directing BGT emissions to this gauge
+2. Delegate to a validator who is also directing BGT emissions to this reward vault

 3. AND delegate to a validator who take a reasonable commission when filling incentives, is aligned with my risk tolerance and overall thesis